Jesse0Michael/go-rest-assured/README.md

     	a file to send logs. default logs to STDOUT.
   -port int
     	a port to listen on. default automatically assigns a port.
+  -preload string
+    	a file to parse preloaded calls from.
 ```

 ### Client